Collection Development Policy

 Materials Selection Policy:

-The purpose of this statement on material selection is to establish policies to guide staff and to inform the public about the principles upon which selections are made to develop the collection of the library.
+The purpose of this statement on material selection is to establish policies to guide staff and to inform the public about the principles upon which selections, within budgetary and space limitations, are made to develop the collection of the library.

 A policy cannot replace the judgement of librarians, but stating goals and indicating boundaries will assist them in choosing from a vast array of materials available.